Adjusted Book Value - Explained

 What is Adjusted Book Value?

-Book value is a valuation process in which the total assets that a company has are deducted from intangible assets and liabilities, it is also regarded as theoretical book value.
-An Adjusted Book Value is different from a theoretical book value, this valuation method measures the net value of a company after liabilities and assets have been adjusted to reflect fair market value.
+Adjusted Book Value, also known as modified book value, measures the net value of a company after liabilities and assets have been adjusted to reflect fair market value.
 The adjustment done to liabilities and assets can either be to increase of reduce their values with the aim of showing their fair market value.
-An adjusted book value is otherwise called a modified book value.

 Back to: ACCOUNTING, TAX, & REPORTING